SleepyFool-gh/Sleepy_macros/p-macro/readme.md

 ### Default behavior:
 Blocks of text enclosed by the `<<p>>` macro are individually wrapped in `<p>` elements.
 Pre-wrapped lines are ignored.

-By default, the macro separates `<p>` block by line break or a line indent consisting of at least 3 consecutive spaces (a tab works on most interfaces) using the RegExp `[\\r\\n]+|[ ]{3,}`, but you can supply your own expression to act as a custom delimiter using an optional argument.
+By default, the macro separates `<p>` block by line break or a line indent consisting of at least 3 consecutive spaces (a tab works on most interfaces) using the RegExp `'[\\r\\n]+|[ ]{3,}'`, but you can supply your own expression to act as a custom delimiter using an optional string argument.
 If you have `nobr` enabled, the indent or your own delimiter is required, since line breaks get removed.

 &nbsp;